ForestAdmin/documentation-user-guide/project-settings/teams-and-users/manage-roles.md

 _Collection permissions_ allow you to enable/disable the following collection-specific permissions:‌

 * _Read (list)_: access to the collection's [Table View](../../getting-started/master-your-ui/the-table-view.md) data.
 Note that the collection must also be [shown in the layout](../../getting-started/master-your-ui/using-the-layout-editor-mode/) to be displayed.
-* _Read (details)_: access to the [Details View](../../getting-started/master-your-ui/using-the-layout-editor-mode/customize-the-details-view.md) data of any record of this collection.
+* _Read (details)_: access to the [Details View](../../getting-started/master-your-ui/using-the-layout-editor-mode/customize-the-details-view.md) (and Summary View) data of any record of this collection.
-* _Create_: create a record of this collection (N.B: the "Duplicate" permissions is also managed by this permission)
+* _Create_: create a record of this collection (N.B: the "Duplicate" action is also managed by this permission)
 * _Update_: update a record of this collection
 * _Delete_: delete a record of this collection
 * _Export_: export the list of records of this collection